Senate rejects amendment to 'skinny repeal' of ObamaCare as 3 Republicans vote no

 “Senators have made clear that this is an effort to keep the process alive, not to make law.
 If moving forward requires a conference committee, that is something the House is willing to do,” Ryan said in a statement Thursday night.

-McCain was crucial in propelling the amendment to conference, then voted no after a triumphant return to Washington following a brain cancer diagnosis and surgery.
+But McCain said he was skeptical that the House would take the bill to committee and not approve it, so he voted no, dooming the "skinny repeal" after his triumphant return to Washington this week following a brain cancer diagnosis and surgery.

+"We must now return to the correct way of legislating and send the bill back to committee, hold hearings, receive input from both sides of the aisle, heed the recommendations of the nation's governors, and produce a bill that finally delivers affordable health care for the American people," McCain said in a statement.

+After McConnell's pared-down ObamaCare bill failed to receive enough votes early Friday, he took to the podium and delivered a somber message on the Senate floor.

-“This is clearly a disappointing moment,” McConnell said on the floor of the Capitol.
-“We thought they deserved better … We told our constituents we would vote that way and when the moment came, most of us did.
-We kept our commitments, we worked hard … to try and develop a consensus for a better way forward.”
+“This is clearly a disappointing moment.
+From skyrocketing costs to plummeting choices and collapsing markets, our constituents have suffered through an awful lot under ObamaCare,” McConnell said.
+“We thought they deserved better.
+It's why I, and many of my colleagues, did as we promised and voted to repeal this failed law.
+We told our constituents we would vote that way.
+When the moment came, most of us did.
+We kept our commitments."

 “So yes, this is a disappointment, a disappointment indeed,” he added.